nuclio/nuclio/docs/setup/aks/getting-started-aks.md

 ```

 ## Granting Kubernetes and nuclio access to ACR

-Kubernetes needs to pull images from ACR (to create function deployments) and nuclio needs to be able to push images to ACR (to publish built function images).
-Both are configured through a secret that contains the credentials, but the first step is to create a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-application-objects) (a headless user).
+To use AKS, you'll need to set up a secret so that AKS and the playground can access ACR.
+There are 2 ways to authenticate with an Azure container registry for our case:
+- Service principal.
+You can assign a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-application-objects) to your registry, and your application or service can use it for headless authentication
+- Admin account.
+Each container registry includes an admin user account, which is disabled by default.
+You can enable the admin user and manage its credentials in the [Azure portal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal#create-a-container-registry), or by using the Azure CLI

-> Note: ACR can optionally create credentials for an "admin user".
-You can choose to skip creating a service principal and use those credentials.
-Doing so would forfeit the ability to assign roles among other security concerns, so it is considered better practice to use a service principal
+Using an admin account would forfeit the ability to assign roles among other security concerns, so it is considered better practice to use a service principal and this is what we'll do:

 ```sh
 az ad sp create-for-rbac --scopes /subscriptions/<subscription-id>/resourcegroups/<resource-group-name>/providers/Microsoft.ContainerRegistry/registries/<registry-name> --role Contributor --name <service-prinicpal-name>